marcusklang/docria/py/docs/source/index.rst

    doc = Document()

    # Create a new text context called 'main' with the text 'This code was written in Lund, Sweden.'
-   doc.maintext = "This code was written in Lund, Sweden.")
+   doc.maintext = "This code was written in Lund, Sweden."
    #               01234567890123456789012345678901234567
    #               0         1         2         3
+   main_text = doc.maintext

    # Create a new layer with fields: id, text and head.
    #